 "An eclectic collection of nearly 200 separate datasets, searchable as one.
 From Odd Fellows to Wesleyans and Old Cars to Protestations, look here!"

 The Great Database stores a myriad of datasets, some large, some small, for our members to search.
 The list of datasets, which is updated often, reveals the breadth and scope of this work.
 Amongst records of births, marriages and deaths from Manchester, Stockport, Bolton, Oldham and more, there are workhouse records, lists of gamekeepers and musicians, employees and schoolmasters, army deserters and Jewish war graves, records from Prestwich Asylum and from Henshaw's Asylum for the Blind, the impressive 19th century John Owen Diary and Missing Persons from the Manchester Times.
 These are just a small sample of the datasets in this collection.
 This database is in the members area; a general search will show the number of records in this dataset.

-"Members may choose to list surnames that they are researching and invite other members, if there research is similar, to get in touch."
+"Members may choose to list surnames that they are researching and invite other members, if their research is similar, to get in touch."

-All members of the society have the opportunity to list some of the names that they researching and for which they would welcome more information or just to make contact with other researchers.
-Updates to these members' interests are listed in our quarterly journal, The Manchester Geanalogist. and now it is easier than ever for our members and visitors to search these lists online here.
+All members of the society have the opportunity to list some of the names that they are researching and for which they would welcome more information or contact with other researchers.
+Updates to these members' interests are listed in our quarterly journal, The Manchester Geanalogist. it is now possible to search these lists online here.
 The lists can be searched from within The Great Database or from the Member Area page.

 1934 Street Index